 The Secure Rural Schools and Self Determination Act has provided levels of Federal support to the County through State distribution since 2000 and renewed in 2008 through 2011.
 When this funding is no longer available the County must promote a sustained revenue stream to replace the Federal subsidies or drastic cutbacks in County services budgets could occur.
 Returning title of federally held lands back to State ownership is a viable solution that should be explored by the County and supported by the County at the State level.
 Proper management of these lands will insure a stable long term income stream for both State and County.
-The BOCC is aware of the Good Neighbor Authority and recognizes its value and will continue to support it. https://www.fs.fed.us/managing-land/farm-bill/gna
+(Discussion about adding Good Neighbor Authority as an example of the program - the BOCC would like to see this incorporated into the plan-BOCC mtg 10/31/2017)